Wang Xing

+Wang Xing (王兴; born 18 February 1979) is a Chinese businessman, who co-founded Meituan and has been serving as chief executive officer of Meituan since January 2010.
+He previously served as chief executive officer of Fanfou from 2007 to 2010.

 Early life and education

 Wang Xing was born in 1979 in Longyan, Fujian, China.

-He graduated from Tsinghua University with a bachelor’s degree in electronic engineering in 2001.
-He pursued a Ph.D. in computer engineering at University of Delaware from 2001 to 2004 but then dropped out of the program.
-Nevertheless, in 2005, he received a master's degree in computer engineering from University of Delaware.
+Wang received a bachelor's degree in electronic engineering in 2001.
+He enrolled in a PhD program in computer engineering at the University of Delaware from 2001 to 2004, but dropped out with a master's degree in computer engineering.